mtln/chat-export/README.md

 * Linux

 ## Limitations
 There is information in chats, that is not included in the export.zip created by WhatsApp.
-As a consequence, this information cannot be rendered by chat-converter.
+As a consequence, this information cannot be rendered by chat-export.

 This includes: